Bengal Assembly pandemonium: A look at the other infamous scenes | Politics

 - India

-The West Bengal Assembly witnessed bedlam on Monday marked by exchange of fisticuffs between TMC and BJP MLAs over the Birbhum killings, but this was not the first instance of acrimony in a House of elected representatives in the country.
+The West Bengal Assembly witnessed bedlam on Monday marked by exchange of fisticuffs between TMC and BJP MLAs over the Birbhum killings, in yet another instance of acrimony in a House of elected representatives in the country.

-Tamil Nadu, 2017: During the trust vote of the K Palaniswami-led AIADMK government, pandemonium broke out inside the House and some opposition members even climbed atop the Speaker's podium and sat on the chair, while the opposition DMK members were evicted physically.
+Tamil Nadu, 2017: During the trust vote of the K Palaniswami-led AIADMK government, pandemonium broke out inside the House and some opposition members even climbed atop the Speaker's podium and sat on the chair, while the opposition DMK members were physically evicted.
 Then LoP and DMK chief M K Stalin and Speaker P Dhanapal said their shirts were torn in the melee.

 Parliament, 2021: Rajya Sabha witnessed ugly scenes as some MPs tore papers, jostled with the marshals and attempted to go near the presiding officer's chair and some marshals were allegedly attacked, even as the House was adjourned sine die two days ahead of its scheduled end of the monsoon session in August.
 Twelve opposition MPs were subsequently suspended in connection with the incident.